Case Study· 9 min read· Updated April 8, 2026

 • Enable each ministry to keep its identity while conforming to the standard

-• Cut the time and cost of building new ministry digital services
+• Cut the time and scope of building new ministry digital services

 The Before / After at a Glance